dnsosebee/garden/src/content/docs/human-programming/index.md

 ---
-title: Human Programming Overview
+title: Human Programming Writings and Definitions
 description: Daniel's thoughts on building executive functioning protocols to aid in human-computer interaction during the AI age.
 ---
 ![Methodable, the human-programming environment](/assets/methodable-screenshot.webp)

-I study and build human-programming systems like [Methodable](https://a.methodable.com).

 ### Writings on human programming